kdunee/intentguard/README.md

 3. **Deterministic Results**: Uses voting mechanism and controlled sampling for consistent results
 4. **Flexible Verification**: Test complex code properties that would be difficult to verify traditionally

-## When to Use AILintTest
+## When to Use IntentGuard

-AILintTest is designed for scenarios where traditional test implementation would be impractical or require excessive code.
+IntentGuard is designed for scenarios where traditional test implementation would be impractical or require excessive code.
 For example:

 ```python
 # Traditional approach would require: